jrm2k6/cloudder/README.md

 #### This project is not actively maintained.
 I might be slow to answer, as you can tell by looking at the issues.
 I have moved to some new projects, not in the PHP ecosystem.
 You can always reach out to me through my email.

+#### If you fork it on publish it as your own, it might be nice to credit the original author at https://github.com/teepluss/laravel4-cloudinary.

 [![Build Status](http://img.shields.io/travis/jrm2k6/cloudder/master.svg?style=flat-square)](https://travis-ci.org/jrm2k6/cloudder)
 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](http://www.opensource.org/licenses/MIT)
 [![Latest Version](http://img.shields.io/packagist/v/jrm2k6/cloudder.svg?style=flat-square)](https://packagist.org/packages/jrm2k6/cloudder)